jay-hodgson/Sage-Governance-Documents/Terms.md

 <p><strong>20.2 &nbsp;&nbsp;Governing Law.</strong> These Terms are governed by the laws of the State of Washington without regard to conflict of law principles.
 You and Sage submit to the personal and exclusive jurisdiction of the state courts and federal courts located within King County, Washington for resolution of any lawsuit or court proceeding permitted under these Terms.
 We operate the Service from our offices in Washington, and we make no representation that Materials included in the Service are appropriate or available for use in other locations.
 In the event that you are a sovereign entity and are unable to comply with this section, please contact privacyofficer@sagebase.org</p>

-<p><strong>20.3 &nbsp;&nbsp; Privacy Policy.</strong> Please read the [<u>Privacy Policy</u>](https://www.synapse.org/TrustCenter:PrivacyPolicy) carefully for information relating to our collection, use, storage, and disclosure of your personal data.
+<p><strong>20.3 &nbsp;&nbsp; Privacy Policy.</strong> Please read the [Privacy Policy](https://www.synapse.org/TrustCenter:PrivacyPolicy) carefully for information relating to our collection, use, storage, and disclosure of your personal data.
 The Privacy Policy is incorporated by this reference into, and made a part of, these Terms.</p>

 <p><strong>20.4 &nbsp;&nbsp; Additional Terms.</strong> Your use of the Service is subject to all additional terms, policies, rules, or guidelines applicable to the Service or certain features of the Service that we may post on or link to from the Service (the <span dir="rtl">“</span><ins><strong>Additional Terms</strong></ins>”).
 All Additional Terms are incorporated by this reference into, and made a part of, these Terms.</p>